 Senior Vice President, Chief Administrative and Diversity Officer

-Brian brings many years of human capital experience serving over 13 years at Fannie Mae as Senior Vice President and Chief Human Resources Officer, Senior Vice President of HR Service Delivery at MCI Telecommunications, and Chief Human Resources Officer at Citizens Bank corporation.
+Brian brings many years of human capital experience serving over 13 years at Fannie Mae in senior roles including Senior Vice President and Chief Human Resources Officer, as Senior Vice President of HR Service Delivery at MCI Telecommunications, and Chief Human Resources Officer at Citizens Bank corporation.

-Senior Vice President, Chief Legal and Compliance Officer
+Chief Legal and Compliance Officer and Senior Vice President

-Carol Rakatansky was appointed Senior Vice President, Chief Legal and Compliance Officer in early 2016, and is responsible for managing all legal affairs for CSS as well as leading the company’s compliance function.
+Carol Rakatansky was appointed Chief Legal and Compliance Officer and Senior Vice President in 2016.
+She is responsible for managing all legal affairs for the company.

 Prior to joining CSS, Carol served as Managing Associate General Counsel for Corporate Governance at Freddie Mac, working with the Risk Committee and Board of Directors.
 She served in multiple leadership positions at Sallie Mae during her 13-year career there, including SVP and Corporate Secretary and earlier as an attorney for mergers and acquisitions and commercial real estate transactions at several law firms, including Katten Muchin Rosenman.

-Juanita Russell joined CSS in August 2020 as Senior Vice President and Chief Financial Officer with broad responsibility for all financial activities at the company including controlling, accounting, financial planning and analysis, internal financial controls, and financial statements.
+Juanita Russell joined CSS in August 2020 as Chief Financial Officer and Senior Vice President.
+In this position, Juanita has broad responsibility for all financial activities at the company including controlling, accounting, financial planning and analysis, internal financial controls, and financial statements.

 Juanita brings more than 25 years of experience to CSS including 21 years at MERSCORP Holdings, Inc. where she rose through the ranks and served as Senior Vice President and Chief Financial Officer from 2011-2018.
 Most recently she was a consultant with Northstar Financial Consulting Group where she provided her CFO expertise to technology and entertainment companies.

-J. Christopher “Chris” Giancarlo, Chairman of the Company’s Board of Managers, is senior counsel, based in the firm’s New York office.
-Chris served as the thirteenth Chairman of the U.S. Commodity Futures Trading Commission (CFTC), where he oversaw regulation of the futures, options and swaps derivatives markets.
+J. Christopher “Chris” Giancarlo, Chairman of the Company’s Board of Managers, is senior counsel, Willkie Farr & Gallagher, based in the firm’s New York office.
+Chris served as the 13th Chairman of the U.S. Commodity Futures Trading Commission (CFTC), where he oversaw regulation of the futures, options, and swaps derivatives markets.
 Chris was also a successful entrepreneur helping GFI Group Inc. grow into a leading trading platform and technology vendor to global markets for OTC swaps and other derivatives and managing GFI’s successful private equity financing and IPO.